 - Zac Efron goes to Vietnam in the shallow comedy The Greatest Beer Run Ever

-- Seth Rogen and Zac Efron take on a wild sorority in new Neighbors 2 redband trailer
+- Zac Efron and Seth Rogen join forces to take down a sorority in new Neighbors 2 trailer